splunk/public-o11y-docs/apm/set-up-apm/apm-orientation.rst

 .. _apm-trace-view:

-Examine the latency of a particular trace in Trace View
+Examine the latency of a specific trace in Trace Analyzer
 =================================================================

-Click :strong:`Traces` to navigate to Trace View, where you can see a list of traces from the services you’ve instrumented in Splunk APM.
-From the list of traces, you can click on a specific trace, search by trace ID or use advanced trace search to view the waterfall chart for a particular trace.
+Select :strong:`Traces` to navigate to Trace Analyzer, where you can see a list of traces from the services you've instrumented in Splunk APM.
+From the list of traces, you can select a specific trace, search by trace ID or use advanced trace search to view the waterfall chart for a particular trace.

 ..  image:: /_images/apm/set-up-apm/set-up-apm-03.png
     :width: 95%